 Yes, many of your stocks are already trading for a loss, and yes, "buy high and sell low" is the exact opposite of how you're supposed to invest.
 But in today's market, selling weaker companies for a loss and reallocating the money to better investments is a sound strategy, for it will be the best-run companies that survive this storm and thrive when the market turns for the better.

-At a time when you can find so many cheap stocks, it makes no sense to hold onto companies facing enormous headwinds just because they are discounted.
+At a time when you can find so many cheap stocks, it makes no sense to hold on to companies facing enormous headwinds just because they are discounted.
 So here are two investments to consider selling in this market and one idea for where to put your money.

-Second-rate consumer services companies
+Second-rate consumer-services companies

 This isn't just a cyclical spending slowdown that will take months to work itself out, either.
-The $6.2 trillion in debt that U.S. households took out between 2000 and 2007 fueled much of the consumer-related growth we've experienced in the past decade -- on SUVs, flat-panel TVs, and granite countertops and other luxury goods.
+The $6.2 trillion in debt that U.S. households took on between 2000 and 2007 fueled much of the consumer-related growth we've experienced in the past decade -- on SUVs, flat-panel TVs, and granite countertops and other luxury goods.
 This massive debt burden will need to be paid down before a healthy recovery can occur.

 Companies with high debt and no free cash flow

 Similarly, you want to get rid of companies with excess debt on their balance sheets and negative free cash flow.
 When sales and earnings are down, fixed costs like interest expenses and rent payments become even more pronounced.
 Without free cash flow generation, the company must burn through the cash on its balance sheet, sell assets, issue stock, or borrow even more money just to make do.
 This is not a winning formula.

 Just look at what's become of Las Vegas Sands

 Bottom line: There's no reason to hold onto an over-leveraged company with no means of paying its debt other than at the expense of shareholders.
 If you own a company like this, consider selling it to free up cash.